ysthakur/asdf-amm/README.md

 # Contributing

 Contributions of any kind welcome!
-See the [contributing guide](contributing.md).
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 <!-- [Thanks goes to these contributors](https://github.com/ysthakur/asdf-amm/graphs/contributors)! -->